Marian-Lugo/Marian-Lugo/README.md

 ![Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Marian-Lugo&layout=compact&theme=radical)

 <!-- Closing Line -->
 #### Thanks for visiting my profile!
-I'm excited to learn and grow in the world of front-end development.
+I'm excited to learn and grow in the world of web development.
 If you have any tips, suggestions, or would like to collaborate on projects, feel free to reach out! 😄